Taufiqace/Real-Estate-Data-Analysist/README.md

 ## Overview <a name ="Overview"></a>

 Over the years, various factors have influenced the resale prices of apartments, including flat size, remaining lease, location, and storey range.
 These factors, along with market trends, evolve over time, driven by elements such as economic growth, the introduction of new amenities, or improved transportation options like new MRT lines.
-We will dive deeper into each points explaining how each factors affects the pricing.
+Using data from 2015 to 2019, we will dive deeper into each points explaining how each factors affects the resale pricing.

 ![Real Estate Overview](https://github.com/user-attachments/assets/28b06b60-dfe9-4b02-8f33-add59b4b2029)